 Day 10: Santorini/Mykonos (Ferry)

-Transfer to the pier for a hydrofoil or an approximate 2 ½ hours ferry ride to Mykonos.
-Meet & transfer to the hotel.
+Transfer to the pier for a hydrofoil or an approximately 2.5-hour ferry ride to Mykonos.
+Upon arrival, we are met and transferred to our hotel.
 Mykonos island is famous for its cosmopolitan atmosphere and exciting nightlife.
-The picturesque Cycladic capital is full of whitewashed houses and blue domed churches and the island boasts magnificent sandy beaches.
+The picturesque Cycladic capital is full of whitewashed houses and blue-domed churches, and the island boasts magnificent sandy beaches.

 Overnight: Giannoulaki Hotel, Mykonos (2 nights) (B)